aptech/docs/docs/plotsetyminorticcount.rst

 In that case, GAUSS would instead draw 8 ticks for a more even appearance.

-For more control over the x-axis of time series plots, use :func:`plotSetXTicInterval` instead.

 .. include:: include/plotattrremark.rst

 .. seealso:: Functions :func:`plotSetXTicInterval`, :func:`plotSetXLabel`